Tag Archives: shady city

 “I heard King Daddy called my Pops a hillbilly freak.
 That’s mighty unkind.
 You’ll find we’re hospitable people.
 So, you’re gonna enjoy this hillbilly buffet whilst we wait on him coming for ya.”

+Buddy insisted again.
+“He didn’t say that Bill.
+He’s gonna pass out, dude.”
 When Billy slapped him over the back of the head again he insisted, “I’m just saying.”

 When he noticed Reggie had been watching his exchange with his cousin, Billy asked, “What you looking at, rat boy?
-I’ll cut your little dick off.
+I’ll cut your dick off.
 I don’t have to keep you with your dick intact you know.
 He’s my little cuz so I like to pull his pisser from time to time.
 It keeps him in line.
 You, on the other hand, I can have some fun with until your daddy gets here.”

 Billy stepped back.
 His nose wrinkled.